What is frozen shoulder?

 For patients with frozen shoulder who do not respond to steroid injections, we recommend surgery in the form of an arthroscopic capsular release.

 The following video discusses what frozen shoulder is, its symptoms, and options for treatment:

 What happens during frozen shoulder surgery?

 I prefer to do surgery for frozen shoulder with the patient awake if we decide it is right for them.
-The scar tissue at the front of the shoulder is vaporised and a gentle manipulation is done at the end of the procedure with injection of steroid into the joint to reduce recurrence.
+The operation to treat frozen shoulder is called an arthroscopic capsular release.
+During this procedure, the scar tissue at the front of the shoulder is vaporised and a gentle manipulation is done at the end of the procedure with injection of steroid into the joint to reduce recurrence.